Bold Brave Wonder Women of Islington

 Bold Brave Wonder Women of Islington shines a light on the stories of north London’s female change-makers from the late 18th century onwards, celebrating women who have made a positive difference to society.

-Supported by The National Lottery Heritage Fund and delivered in partnership with The London Archives and London Museum, the project aims to inspire and empower young women in Islington through a programme of training, visits and research.
-Working creatively with local women of all ages and backgrounds, a team of 8 Community producers will share and interpret women’s stories, sharing them with the wider community through social media, printed zines, a podcast, guided walks and a community festival in 2026.
+Bold Brave Wonder Women of Islington is made possible with The National Lottery Heritage Fund.
+Thanks to National Lottery players, the project, delivered in partnership with The London Archives and London Museum, will inspire and empower young women in Islington through a programme of training, visits and research.
+Working creatively with local women of all ages and backgrounds, a team of 8 Community Producers will learn about, share and interpret women’s stories, sharing them with the wider community through social media, printed zines, a podcast, guided walks and a community festival in 2026.

 Background to the project: